henriquehbr/skaff/README.md

 ### To-do list

 - [x] Tests
-  - [x] validateGenerator: check if generator exists
+  - [x] validateGenerator: check if generator directory exists
-  - [x] validateGenerator: check if generator fails with wrong path
+  - [x] validateGenerator: check if error is thrown when generator fails with wrong path
+  - [x] validateGenerator: check if generator config file exists
-  - [ ] validateGenerator: check if generator.js file exists
+  - [x] validateGenerator: check if error is thrown when generator config file doesn't exists